qrslrhko/HTTP-error-404-tensorflow/index.md

 Note: if you install Anaconda through commond line, the folder of Anaconda is called "anaconda3"
 Note: if you use graphical installer, the folder of Anaconda is called "anaconda"

-### In order to avoid some errors, I install python 3.5 for sure.
+In order to avoid some errors, I install python 3.5 for sure.
+Soemtimes it has some problems when I use python 3.6 for tensorflow.

 ### 2. Create virtual environment for installing tensorflow by this command line:
 ```
 conda create -n yourenvname python=3.5 anaconda